Wine distributor gets 2 years in prison for fraud scheme involving 'Shark Tank' product - Local News 8

 “I was wrong to do this.
 For this, I am deeply sorry and fully accept responsibility,” he added.

 The single-service wine product Copa di Vino was featured on an episode of “Shark Tank” in season 2 and in season 3.
-The company is not accused of any wrongdoing and did not immediately respond to a request for comment.
+The company is not accused of any wrongdoing.

+Copa di Vino founder James Martin said in a statement the company was not involved in the scheme.

+“Joseph Falcone did not pitch Copa di Vino on Shark Tank, nor was he ever an investor in the product.
+I was the only person to appear on the show on behalf of my brand.
+In fact, I did not engage with his company, 3G’s VINO LLC, until four years after my Shark Tank pitch,” Martin said.

 Comments